The Relationship Of Self-Other Differentiation And Adaptive Regression To Empathic Ability

 Overall, results did not support the interactional hypotheses concerning the joint influence of differentiation and adaptive regression on empathic ability.
 A significant differentiation effect was indicated for both empathic ability and its cognitive and affective components.
 Students who scored higher on the GEFT demonstrated significantly more accurate empathy in all three aspects than those with lower GEFT scores.
 Three of the hypothesized differences in empathic ability were supported as trends in the data, but they most likely reflect the GEFT main effect.
 Evidence of the role of self-other differentiation in empathy is consistent with cognitive-developmental and ego-psychological theories.
 Potentially significant interactions may have been masked by problems in measurement both within and between constructs.
 Specific recommendations aimed at increasing the coordination between theory and measurement are offered.
 Exploratory findings are also discussed.

 Sturm, Deborah Sue, "The Relationship Of Self-Other Differentiation And Adaptive Regression To Empathic Ability" (1986).
 Psychology - Dissertations.
-Paper 118.
+118.